 - Assessment feedback should inspire greater effort and a belief that, through hard work and practice, good results can be achieved.

-- At Rangeworthy, we are using ‘ARE’ (Age-related expectation) sheets to track the progress of pupils through the new curriculum and inform learning and teaching.
-The format in use is the same as many other schools in the local authority and our local cluster, an approach which we believe important to facilitate moderation and sharing of good practice.
+- At Rangeworthy, we are using ‘ARE’ (Age-related expectation) sheets to track the progress of pupils through the curriculum and inform learning and teaching.
+The format in use is the same as many other schools in the local authority and most of the Domino Alliance schools, an approach which we believe important to facilitate moderation and sharing of good practice.